LA umbilical disorders

 NSAIDs/analgesics: Preoperative NSAIDs are recommended.

-Antibiotics: Antibiotics are given preoperatively if infection is possible (calves often have internal abscessation).
+Antibiotics: Antibiotics are given preoperatively if infection is likely (calves often have internal abscessation).
 Penicillin, ceftiofur or ampicillin are reasonable choices in food animals.

 Tetanus prophylaxis is recommended in horses.